-Romania: Hidroelectrica officially launched procedures for CEZ, Enel assets acquisition13.
-December 2019. / SEE Energy News
+Romania: Hidroelectrica officially launched procedures for CEZ, Enel assets acquisition, SEE Energy News

 The largest Romanian electricity producer, state-owned Hidroelectrica has started the procedures for taking over the assets of Czech CEZ and Italian Enel in Romania.